Airbus A380: End of production

 One reason that the A380 did not achieve commercial viability for Airbus has been attributed to its extremely large capacity being optimised for a hub-and-spoke system, which was projected by Airbus to be thriving when the programme was conceived.
-However, airlines underwent a fundamental transition to a point-to-point system, which gets customers to their destination in one flight instead of two or three.
+However, airlines underwent a fundamental transition to a point-to-point system, which gets customers to their destination in one flight instead of two or three flights.
 The massive scale of the A380 design was able to achieve a very low cost for passenger seat-distance, but efficiency within the hub-and-spoke paradigm was not able to overcome the efficiency of fewer flights required in the point-to-point system.
-Specifically, US based carriers had been using a multihub strategy, which only justified the need for a handful of VLAs (very large aircraft with more than 400 seats) such as the A380, and having too few VLAs meant that they could not achieve economy of scale to spread out the enormous fixed cost of the VLA support infrastructure.
-Consequently, orders for VLAs slowed in the mid-2010s, as widebody twin jets now offer similar range and greater fuel efficiency, giving airlines more flexibility at a lower upfront cost.
+Specifically, US based carriers had been using a multihub strategy, which justified the need for only a handful of VLAs (very large aircraft with more than 400 seats) such as the A380, and having too few VLAs meant that they could not achieve economy of scale to spread out the enormous fixed cost of the VLA support infrastructure.
+Consequently, orders for VLAs slowed in the mid 2010s, as widebody twin jets now offer similar range and greater fuel efficiency, giving airlines more flexibility at a lower upfront cost.

 On 25 September 2020, Airbus completed assembly of the final A380 fuselage.
 Nine aircraft remained to be delivered (eight for Emirates, one for All Nippon Airways) and production operations continued to finish those aircraft.
 On 17 March 2021, the final Airbus A380 (manufacturing serial number 272) made its maiden flight from Toulouse to Hamburg for cabin outfitting, before being delivered to Emirates on 16 December 2021.

 Design

 Overview

 The A380 was initially offered in two models: the A380-800 and the A380F.

 The A380-800's original configuration carried 555 passengers in a three-class configuration or 853 passengers (538 on the main deck and 315 on the upper deck) in a single-class economy configuration.
-Then in May 2007, Airbus began marketing a configuration with 30 fewer passengers (525 total in three classes)—traded for 370 km more range—to better reflect trends in premium-class accommodation.
+In May 2007, Airbus began marketing a configuration with 30 fewer passengers (525 total in three classes) – traded for 370 km more range – to better reflect trends in premium-class accommodation.
 The design range for the A380−800 model is 15700 km; capable of flying from Hong Kong to New York or from Sydney to Istanbul non-stop.
 The A380 is designed for 19,000 cycles.

 The second model, the A380F freighter, would have carried 150 t of cargo over a range of 5600 nmi.
 Freighter development was put on hold as Airbus prioritised the passenger version, and all orders for freighters were cancelled.

 Other proposed variants included an A380-900 stretch – seating about 656 passengers (or up to 960 passengers in an all-economy configuration) – and an extended-range version with the same passenger capacity as the A380-800.